miki151/zenon/docs/Loops.rst

       ++i; // if mutable is skipped in i's definition then this causes a compile error }

-Range-based 'for' loop
+'Range-based for' loop
 ~~~~~~~~~~~~~~~~~~~~~~

-The range-based 'for' loop in Zenon is similar to its C++ equivalent with one small difference.
+The 'range-based for' loop in Zenon is similar to its C++ equivalent with one small difference.
 The loop exposes the actual iterator over the range, and not the element value.
 This allows
 calling extra functions on the iterator, such as removing the current value or fetching the current index,
 if the range supports it.